ucdavis-bioinformatics-training/courses/CLI_Intro/command-line-intro.md

     cat phix.fa

 This may not be useful for anything larger than a virus!
-Let's look at start codon and 2 following:
+Let's look at the start codon and the two following codons:

     grep --color "ATG......" phix.fa

-'.' characters are the single-character wildcards for grep
+'.' characters are the single-character wildcards for grep.
+So "ATG......" matches any set of 9 characters that starts with ATG.

 Use the --color  '-o' option to **o**nly print the pattern matches, one per line